Skip to Content

 If you want more peace and quiet, I suggest getting an Airbnb or similar vacation rental.
 It’s normally in a more residential neighborhood and, like hostels, they normally have reduced rates for longer stays.

 As I’ve mentioned, pretty much all visa-less stays mean that you cannot work during your month in Europe.
 If you do have a digital nomad visa or work permit, you can work in the country.
-In order to get these visas, you’ll either have to show an in-demand skill or role, be financially secure, or have sponsorship from your new job.

 If you’re a student, you’ll be able to work a set amount of hours per week.
 For instance, UK student visas allow you to work up to 20 hours per week.
 This means you can get a job in retail, hospitality, or admin pretty easily for a couple of hours per week.

-If you’re a digital nomad, you can work from anyway on your laptop.
+If you’re a digital nomad, you can work from anywhere on your laptop.
 As long as you have a WiFi connection and you’re largely working for companies that are registered outside the country you’re currently staying in, you should be in the clear.

 Realistically, if you’re staying in a country for a month, you’re no longer just passing through – you need to make an effort with the language.
 Besides, if you want to live like a local, or experience the place fully, knowing the language is a huge part of that.